GoldenChrysus/rstocksbot/README.md

 #### Using git

-To install, clone the git repository:
+To install, clone the git repository and install the package:

 ```
 git clone https://github.com/GoldenChrysus/rstocksbot.git